-The ridecheck assignments generated by the sampling plans created in Task 1 for the directly operated bus mode, the rapid-bus mode, and the purchased service bus mode will be executed by CTPS.
-CTPS will classify how passengers on non-APCequipped purchased service buses pay for their trips.
+CTPS will complete the ridecheck assignments generated by the sampling plans created in Task 1 for the directly operated bus mode, the rapid-bus mode, and the purchased-service bus mode.
+CTPS will classify how passengers on purchased-service buses that are not equipped with APC pay for their trips.
 For heavy rail and light rail, CTPS will conduct passenger surveys at each of the survey locations.
 Staff will conduct counts of the number of passengers passing through faregates, including those who do not interact with the faregates, at survey locations in stations that have faregates.
 Along Green Line and Mattapan Line surface routes, CTPS will conduct onboard counts of passengers, including those who do not interact with the farebox.
 For temporary bus bridges, CTPS will count bus boardings or alightings at locations where the MBTA is substituting bus service for regular rail service.

-The MBTA will provide CTPS with detailed AFC data for the heavy and light rail modes; monthly and annual fare revenue reports for the purchased service bus routes; and APC data for the purposes of verifying directly operated bus, rapid-bus, and APC-equipped purchased service bus unlinked passenger trips and average trip length.
+The MBTA will provide CTPS with detailed AFC data for the heavy and light rail modes; monthly and annual fare revenue reports for the purchased-service bus routes; and APC data for the purposes of verifying directly operated bus, rapid-bus, and APC-equipped purchased-service bus unlinked passenger trips and average trip length.
 If the MBTA concludes that data from the MBTA's origin-destination-transfer model (ODX) is sufficient for NTD reporting purposes, the MBTA will provide CTPS with relevant ODX output in addition to AFC data.

-- APC data for unlinked passenger trips and passenger-miles traveled on the directly operated bus mode, the rapid-bus mode, and the purchased service bus mode - Ridecheck data for a selection of trips on the directly operated bus mode, the rapid-bus mode, and the purchased service bus mode with APCequipped buses for verifying APC data - Full-route ridecheck data for the purchased service bus mode without APCequipped buses - AFC data for total boardings for directly operated heavy and light rail - Transit trip survey results - Noninteraction data for faregates at stations and for fareboxes on the directly operated surface light rail mode - Potential ODX transfer factors and average passenger trip length for heavy rail, light rail, and gated portions of the rapid-bus mode - · Counts of temporary bus bridge boardings or alightings
+- Ridecheck data for a selection of trips on the directly operated bus mode, the rapid-bus mode, and the purchased-service bus mode with APCequipped buses for verifying APC data - Full-route ridecheck data for the purchased-service bus mode without APCequipped buses - Transit trip survey results - Noninteraction data for faregates at stations and for fareboxes on the directly operated surface light rail mode - Potential ODX transfer factors and average passenger trip length for heavy rail, light rail, and gated portions of the rapid-bus mode - Counts of temporary bus-bridge boardings or alightings